thoughtram/blog/_posts/2016-06-14-routing-in-angular-2-revisited.md

 ---

-A long time ago we've written about [routing in Angular 2](/angular/2015/06/16/routing-in-angular-2.html) and you've probably noticed that this article is deprecated due to many changes and rewrites that happened in the router module of Angular 2.
-Just recently, the Angular team announced yet another version of the new router, in which they considered all the gathered feedback from the community to make it finally sophisticated enough, so it'll fulfill our needs when we build applications with Angular 2.
+A long time ago we've written about [routing in Angular](/angular/2015/06/16/routing-in-angular-2.html) and you've probably noticed that this article is deprecated due to many changes and rewrites that happened in the router module of Angular.
+Just recently, the Angular team announced yet another version of the new router, in which they considered all the gathered feedback from the community to make it finally sophisticated enough, so it'll fulfill our needs when we build applications with Angular.

 In this article we want to take a first look at the new and better APIs, touching on the most common scenarios when it comes to routing.
 We're going to explore how to define routes, linking to other routes, as well as accessing route parameters.
 Let's jump right into it!